Brazilian bossa nova pioneer Joao Gilberto dies at 88

 With his unique guitar style and modern jazz influences, he created a new beat that defined bossa nova, helping launch the genre with his song “Bim-Bom.”

-In 1961, Gilberto finished the albums that would make bossa nova known around the world: “Chega de Saudade,” ”Love, A Smile and A Flower,” and “Joao Gilberto.”
+By 1961, Gilberto had finished the albums that would make bossa nova known around the world: “Chega de Saudade,” ”Love, A Smile and A Flower,” and “Joao Gilberto.”
 His 1964 album Getz/Gilberto with U.S. saxophonist Stan Getz sold millions of copies and popularized bossa nova.

 Over his career he won two Grammy awards and was nominated for six.